mshirk2/jobly/README.md

 # Jobly
-A full-stack we application simulating a job board.
+A full-stack web application simulating a job board.
 This app features a functional database, RESTful API, thoughtful component hierarchy, routing, authentication, and user profiles for searching and applying to job postings.

 Try it out here: https://mshirk-jobly.surge.sh/